The Verdict: Do They “Work”?

 for procedural dramas, expand to 6–8 per session when episodes are self-contained.

-Define a specific weekly objective: 20 installments/week equals about 15 hours at 45 minutes each;
+Define a specific weekly objective: 20 episodes per week translates to roughly 15 hours at 45 minutes per episode;

-10 episodes per week equals 7.5 hours.
+10 episodes per week comes out to 7.5 hours.

 For interconnected episodes across shows, watch according to the published crossover timeline.